From estimation of quantum probabilities to simulation of quantum circuits: Probability Estimation

-Whether or not a family of quantum circuits $\mc{C}$ admits a poly-box has bearing on both the complexity of sampling problems and decision problems solvable by $\mc{C}$, and so we will find that the notion of a poly-box is a useful concept.
-As we will show in Theorems \ref{necessity of polybox} and \ref{simable} respectively, a poly-box over $\mc{C}$ is necessary for the existence of an \esimer~over $\mc{C}$ and, combined with an additional requirement, it is also sufficient.
-In addition, we note that if $\mc{C}$ admits a poly-box then all ``generalized decision problems'' solvable by $\mc{C}$ are solvable within BPP.
-As an illustrative but unlikely example, suppose there exists a classical poly-box over a universal quantum circuit family $\mc{C}_{\rm univ}$.
-Then, for any instance $x$ of a decision problem $L$ in BQP, there is a quantum circuit $c_a \in \mc{C}_{\rm univ}$ that decides if $x \in L$ (correctly on at least $2/3$ of the runs), simply by outputting the decision ``$x \in L$'' when the first qubit measurement outcome is $1$ on a single run of $c_a$ and conversely, outputting the decision ``$x \not \in L$'' when the first qubit measurement outcome is $0$.
-We note that, in order to decide if $x\in L$ one does not need the full power of an \esimer~over $\mc{C}_{\rm univ}$.
-In fact it is sufficient to only have access to the poly-box over $\mc{C}_{\rm univ}$.
-Given a poly-box over $\mc{C}_{\rm univ}$, one can request an $(\epsilon, \delta)$-precision estimate $\hat{p}$ for the probability $p$ that the sampled outcome from $c_a$ is in $S=(1,\bullet, \ldots, \bullet)$.
+{{}}{A poly-box over $\mc{C}$ is not only necessary for the existence of an \esimer~over $\mc{C}$, but as we will show in Theorem \ref{simable}, combined with an additional requirement, it is also sufficient.} In addition, we note that if $\mc{C}$ admits a poly-box then all ``generalized decision problems'' solvable by $\mc{C}$ are solvable within BPP.
+As an illustrative but unlikely example, suppose there exists a classical poly-box over a universal quantum circuit family \cuniv.
+Then, for any instance $x$ of a decision problem $L$ in BQP, there is a quantum circuit $c_a \in $ \cuniv~that decides if $x \in L$ (correctly on at least $2/3$ of the runs), simply by outputting the decision ``$x \in L$'' when the first qubit measurement outcome is $1$ on a single run of $c_a$ and conversely, outputting the decision ``$x \not \in L$'' when the first qubit measurement outcome is $0$.
+We note that, in order to decide if $x\in L$ one does not need the full power of an \esimer~over \cuniv.
+In fact it is sufficient to only have access to the poly-box over \cuniv.
+Given a poly-box over \cuniv, one can request an $(\epsilon, \delta)$-precision estimate $\hat{p}$ for the probability $p$ that the sampled outcome from $c_a$ is in $S=(1,\bullet, \ldots, \bullet)$.
 For $\epsilon < 1/6$ and $\delta <1/3$, one may decide ``$x\in L$'' if $\hat{p}\geq 1/2$ and ``$x \not \in L$'' otherwise.
 This will result in the correct decision with probability $\geq 2/3$ as required.
 A poly-box over $\mc{C}$ offers the freedom to choose any $S\in \set{0,1,\bullet}^n$ which can in general be used to define a broader class of decision problems.
-Of course in the case of $\mc{C}_{\rm univ}$, this freedom cannot be exploited because for every choice of $a$ and $S\neq (1,\bullet, \ldots, \bullet)$, there is a alternative easily computable choice of $a'$ such that the probability that a run of $c_{a'}\in \mc{C}_{\rm univ}$ results in an outcome in $(1,\bullet, \ldots, \bullet)$ is identical to probability that a run of $c_{a}\in \mc{C}_{\rm univ}$ results in an outcome in $S$.
+Of course in the case of \cuniv, this freedom cannot be exploited because for every choice of $a$ and $S\neq (1,\bullet, \ldots, \bullet)$, there is a alternative easily computable choice of $a'$ such that the probability that a run of $c_{a'}\in $ \cuniv~results in an outcome in $(1,\bullet, \ldots, \bullet)$ is identical to the probability that a run of $c_{a}\in $ \cuniv~results in an outcome in $S$. {{}}{However, since we are considering the general case of not necessarily universal families of quantum circuits, it is feasible that a poly-box over $\mathcal{C}$ will be computationally more powerful than a poly-box over $\mathcal{C}$ restricted to only estimating probabilities of events of the form $S= (1,\bullet, \ldots, \bullet)$.
+On the other hand, we do not wish to make poly-boxes exceedingly powerful.
+If we view a poly-box over $\mc{C}$ as a black box containing an agent with access to $\mc{C}$ and processing an estimation algorithm as per the aforementioned example, then by restricting the allowable events as above and choosing such a simple method of indexing these, we are able to limit the additional computational power given to the agent and/or poly-box.}